The 29 hand in cribbage

 Adam Wigdahl writes:

 I had a 29 hand yesterday (picture right).
 Two hands later my opponent had a 28.
-I ended up losing the game, and actually there was a chance I would have been skunked if I didn't have a 20 point hand towards the end of the game.
-Now what are the odds of a 28 and a 29 happening in the same game?
+I ended up losing the game, and actually there was a chance I would have been skunked if I didn’t have a 20 point hand towards the end of the game.

 We put this question to Professor Plum, our wizened statistics guru.
 Professor Plum: